Magnetic field-bias current interplay in HgTe-based three-terminal Josephson junctions: Results

 \subsection{Magnetic field in the ($I_1$,$I_2$)-Plane}

 Having discussed the SQUID-like pattern, we now turn to the impact of a perpendicular magnetic field on the CCC in the $(I_1,I_2)$-plane.
 To illustrate this effect, we use the X-shaped junction, see Fig.~\ref{fig3}(a), where this is more pronounced than in the T-junction~\footnote{Note that the relative visibility of the CCC deformation depends on the smallest critical current.
 In the case of the T-junction, the smallest $I_\text{c,13}=0.09\,\mu$A, so that the deformations are barely visible.}.
-Fig.~\ref{fig3}(b) shows measurements of the differential resistance $dU_{13}/dI_1$ as a function of $I_1$ and the magnetic field $B$.
+For this device the contacts only worked partially, meaning that only 3 point measurements were possible leading to a finite resistance of $\approx2400~\Omega$ instead of real $0~\Omega$.
+Fig.~\ref{fig3}(b) shows measurements of the differential resistance $dU_{13}/dI_1$ as a function of $I_1$ and the applied magnetic field $B$.
 As in the T-junction, a SQUID-like pattern appears in the low bias regime $(I_2=0)$~\footnote{Note that the SQUID-pattern begins from a minimum instead of a maximum.
 This can be caused by the presence of a trapped flux, or the magnetochiral effect.
 However, we did not investigate further its source.}.
-Interestingly, the CCC is periodically deformed in a characteristic manner across the $(I_1,I_2)$-plane, as shown in panel~(c).
-Fig.~\ref{fig3}(c) shows the differential resistance $dU_{13}/dI_1$ in the $(I_1,I_2)$-plane for four values of the magnetic field, $B_0$, $B_1$, $B_2$, $B_3$, indicated by the colored arrows in Fig.~\ref{fig3}(b).
+Interestingly, the CCC is periodically deformed in a characteristic manner across the $(I_1,I_2)$-plane, as shown in Fig.~\ref{fig3}(c).
+It shows the differential resistance $dU_{13}/dI_1$ in the $(I_1,I_2)$-plane for four values of the applied magnetic field, $B_0$, $B_1$, $B_2$, $B_3$, indicated by the colored arrows in Fig.~\ref{fig3}(b).
 For $B=B_1$ and $B_3$ ($B_0$ and $B_2$), the initially symmetric CCC lobe becomes asymmetrically (symmetrically) in the central region.
-The sequence of CCC shapes observed in Fig.~\ref{fig3}(c) reappears periodically at subsequent SQUID-like lobes shown in panel~(b).

-To gain insight into the influence of the magnetic field on the CCC, we employ the RSJ-model and find similar behavior for magnetic fluxes $\Phi/\Phi_0=0, 1/2, 1,$ and 3/2, as shown in panel~(d).
+The sequence of CCC shapes observed in Fig.~\ref{fig3}(c) reappears periodically at subsequent SQUID-like lobes shown in Fig.~\ref{fig3}(b).
+To gain insight into the influence of the magnetic field on the CCC, we employ the RSJ-model and find similar behavior for magnetic fluxes $\Phi/\Phi_0=0, 1/2, 1,$ and 3/2, as shown in Fig.~\ref{fig3}(d).
 In this model, the magnetic field enters by shifting the superconducting phase differences as~\cite{tinkham2004}:

-with $\phi_{ij}$ the superconducting phase difference between the superconducting leads $i$ and $j$, the magnetic flux $\Phi=B_\perp \mathcal{S}$, the flux quanta $\Phi_0=h/2e$ and $\mathcal{S}$ the surface delimited by the area enclosed by the superconducting electrodes, see more details in App.~\ref{app.c}
+with $\phi_{ij}$ the superconducting phase difference between the superconducting leads $i$ and $j$, the magnetic flux $\Phi=B_\perp \mathcal{S}$, the flux quanta $\Phi_0=h/2e$ and $\mathcal{S}$ the surface delimited by the area enclosed by the superconducting electrodes, see more details in App.~\ref{app.c}.

 The magnetic flux $\Phi/\Phi_0$ modifies the functional form of one of the supercurrents, i.e.~$I_{\text{c},23}\sin(\phi_{13}-\phi_{12})\rightarrow I_{\text{c},23}\sin(\phi_{13}-\phi_{12}+\pi \Phi/\Phi_0)$.
 Accordingly, the sign of this supercurrent is effectively reversed when $\Phi/\Phi_0$ changes from $0$ to $1$.
 This reduces the combined critical current to $ I^{\text{comb}}_\text{c,13}(I_1,I_2=0)\sim |I_\text{c,13}- \text{Min}\{I_\text{c,12},I_\text{c,23}\}|$.
 Consequently, the difference between the maxima and the minima of the SQUID pattern becomes,